OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 Backward compatibility
 ----------------------

-At this stage, no backward compatibility issue is to be foreseen, as no existing functional C code has been modified to use the new capabilities
+At this stage, no backward compatibility issue is foreseen, as no existing functional C code has been modified to use the new capabilities

 Future work